'Beyond excited': Taylor Swift fans revel in their chance to see pop megastar in Foxboro

 Trish Eichinger of Foxboro was seeing Swift for the first time with her superfan daughter, Teresa Eichinger, 35.

-“I have watched my daughter grow with Taylor over many years,” Trish, 61, said in an email interview.
+“I have watched my daughter grow with Taylor over many years,” Trish said in an email interview.

 This is Teresa’s eighth Swift concert.